-- Historical Knowledge and Understanding provides the contexts or focuses for historical inquiries and for developing historical understanding through the Historical Skills. - In Year 7 the Ancient World is the historical period to be studied.
+- Historical Knowledge and Understanding provides the contexts or focuses for historical inquiries and for developing historical understanding through the Historical Skills. - In Year 8, the Ancient to the Modern World is the historical period to be studied.
 Content is described through an overview and three depth studies.
-Key concepts to be covered through the study of the Ancient World include: evidence, continuity and change, cause and effect, significance, perspectives, empathy and contestability. - Historical Skills focus on processes.
+Key concepts to be covered through the study of the Ancient to the Modern World include: evidence, continuity and change, cause and effect, significance, perspectives, empathy and contestability. - Historical Skills focus on processes.
 Historical Skills have been described in bands of schooling (over three years at Foundation to Year 2 and at two-year intervals in subsequent year levels).
 The sequencing and description of the Historical Skills strand, in bands of schooling will assist in multi-age programming by providing a common focus for the teaching and learning of content in the Historical Knowledge and Understanding strand.